TimMcCool/scratchattach/CLOUD_REQUESTS.md

 You can use this decorator to customize your requests!

 *Run request in thread*

-Put this decorator above a request to run it in a thread (this makes it possible to run multiple request simultaneously):
+Put this decorator above a request to run it in a thread (makes it possible to run multiple request simultaneously):
 ```py
 @client.request(thread=True)
 ```